Women's suffrage: Suffrage movements

 The suffrage movement was a broad one, made up of women and men with a wide range of views.
-In terms of diversity, the greatest achievement of the twentieth-century woman suffrage movement was its extremely broad class base.
+In terms of diversity, the greatest achievement of the 20th-century woman suffrage movement was its extremely broad class base.
 One major division, especially in Britain, was between suffragists, who sought to create change constitutionally, and suffragettes, led by English political activist Emmeline Pankhurst, who in 1903 formed the more militant Women's Social and Political Union.
 Pankhurst would not be satisfied with anything but action on the question of women's enfranchisement, with "deeds, not words" the organization's motto.

 Elizabeth Cady Stanton and Lucretia Mott were the first two women in America to organize the women's rights convention in July 1848.
-Susan B. Anthony later joined the movement and helped form the National Woman's Suffrage Association (NWSA) in May 1869.
+Susan B. Anthony later joined the movement and helped form the National Woman Suffrage Association (NWSA) in May 1869.
 Their goal was to change the 15th Amendment because it did not mention nor include women which is why the NWSA protested against it.
-Around the same time, there was also another group of women who supported the 15th amendment and they called themselves American Woman Suffrage Association (AWSA).The American Women Suffrage Association was founded by Lucy Stone, Julia Ward Howe, and Thomas Wentworth Higginson, who were more focused on gaining access at a local level.
+Around the same time, there was also another group of women who supported the 15th amendment and they called themselves American Woman Suffrage Association (AWSA).
+The American Woman Suffrage Association was founded by Lucy Stone, Julia Ward Howe, and Thomas Wentworth Higginson, who were more focused on gaining access at a local level.
 The two groups united became one and called themselves the National American Woman Suffrage Association (NAWSA).

 Throughout the world, the Women's Christian Temperance Union (WCTU), which was established in the United States in 1873, campaigned for women's suffrage, in addition to ameliorating the condition of prostitutes.
 Under the leadership of Frances Willard, "the WCTU became the largest women's organization of its day and is now the oldest continuing women's organization in the United States."

 There was also a diversity of views on a "woman's place".
 Suffragist themes often included the notions that women were naturally kinder and more concerned about children and the elderly.
 As Kraditor shows, it was often assumed that women voters would have a civilizing effect on politics, opposing domestic violence, liquor, and emphasizing cleanliness and community.
 An opposing theme, Kraditor argues, held that women had the same moral standards.
 They should be equal in every way and that there was no such thing as a woman's "natural role".

 For Black women in the United States, achieving suffrage was a way to counter the disfranchisement of the men of their race.
 Despite this discouragement, black suffragists continued to insist on their equal political rights.
 Starting in the 1890s, African American women began to assert their political rights aggressively from within their own clubs and suffrage societies.
 "If white American women, with all their natural and acquired advantages, need the ballot," argued Adella Hunt Logan of Tuskegee, Alabama, "how much more do black Americans, male and female, need the strong defense of a vote to help secure their right to life, liberty and the pursuit of happiness?"